Dr Fritjof Capra, Dr Jude Currivan, Prof Marilyn Monk, Prof Ravi Ravindra, Dr Merlin Sheldrake

 Prof Marilyn Monk – Scientist, Poet and Mystic – Complementary Ways of Knowing and Being

 Over the years I have spoken at SMN gatherings about ways of knowing and being in science, the arts and mysticism, and the conflicts that arise between these ways of knowing and being both within and without.
 We hear of science versus religion (or spirituality) and vice versa.
 We experience anti-science comments (reductionist, materialist, mechanistic, sceptic) and indeed anti-spirituality comments (flaky, subjective, unproven, speculation).
 However, if we look within we might see that we are all three-dimensional beings.
 We are all – each of us – scientist, poet and mystic.
 If there is conflict within, will this conflict also be reflected without?
 Full abstracts.

 Dr Merlin Sheldrake: Underground Connections: fungal networks and the Wood Wide Web

 Almost all plants form intimate symbiotic relationships with fungi in their roots.
 These fungi extend into the soil and connect plants together in large and complex collaborative networks.
-Merlin Sheldrake will explore some of the implications of the ‘Wood Wide Web’, and the ways in which it may lead to an ever more interconnected understanding of plants, forests, and the evolution of cooperative relationships.
-Full abstracts.
+Merlin Sheldrake will explore some of the implications of the ‘Wood Wide Web’, and the ways in which it may lead to an ever more interconnected understanding of plants, forests, and the evolution of cooperative relationships. (see an article on his work here) Full abstracts.